aubynsamuel/clipsync-android/README.md

 ### Common Issues

-#### Devices Not Connecting
+#### Sending failed

 - Ensure both devices have Bluetooth enabled
-- Check that devices are properly paired in Android Bluetooth settings
-- Try unpairing and re-pairing the devices
-- Restart the ClipSync service

-#### Clipboard Not Syncing

 - Verify the ClipSync service is running (check notification)
 - Ensure both devices have ClipSync installed and running
 - Check that the target device is selected in your device list
+- Restart the ClipSync service
-- Try copying different text content
+- Try unpairing and re-pairing the devices

 #### App Permissions